Film Directors with whom I have worked

 In 2020-21 I have founded with Mike Connor an innovative Mobile Digital Lab which we intend to offer operationally to large and small documentary, film, streaming and television productions around the World.
 It is based on merging our cinematography and post production experiences, and is motivated by the desire to improve a process we have seen for decades daily in our work.
 The Lab turns the old "bog standard" post production processes upside down, saving time and money, while offering new creative opportunities and a faster time to market for projects that use it.

-The logo below links to the mobile lab's website.
+The image below links to the mobile lab's website.

 My education at Bishop's Stortford College gave me the opportunity to study both History of Art and Sciences up to A levels, influencing my growing passion for both the technical aspects of digital images and their artistic and creative aspects too.
-As a young teenager, I have also always had a strong drive and motivation to learn and work professionally in the film industry, and I have taught myself many of the specialist skills over several decades, following which I was offered the professional opportunity to be an editor, colourist, visual effects supervisor, 3d supervisor and founder and manager of post-production facilities.
+As a young teenager, and school projectionist I always had the passion and motivation to learn and work professionally in the film industry, and I have taught myself many of the specialist skills over several decades, following which I was offered the professional opportunity to be an editor, colourist, visual effects supervisor, 3d supervisor and founder and manager of post-production facilities.

 Over the years I have had the privilege of working with and for many directors (see below), producers and film professionals with large and small budgets, both for theatrical releases and for streaming on the internet.
 As can be seen from the directors I have worked with, many of them are Italian, and in fact I have lived for 35 years in the "Bel Paese", as Italians sometimes call their country.
 This has had a profound impact on my perception of film language, and I feel somewhat privileged to have been so intimately involved in and warmly embraced by a culture that has influenced world cinema so much.